mimiframework/Mimi.jl/docs/src/userguide.md

   f = Parameter(index = [regions])
 end
 ```
 A component can have any number of parameters and variables.
 Parameters are data values that will be provided to the component as input, and variables are values that the component will calculate in the run_timestep function when the model is run.
 The index of a parameter or variable determines the number of dimensions that parameter or variable has.
 They can be scalar values and have no index, such as parameter 'c' in the example above.
 They can be one-dimensional, such as the variable 'A' and the parameters 'd' and 'f' above.
 They can be two dimensional such as variable 'B' and parameter 'e' above.
-Note that any index other than 'time' must be declared at the top of the component, as shown by `regions = index()` above.
+Note that any index other than 'time' must be declared at the top of the component, as shown by `regions = Index()` above.

 The user must define a run_timestep function for each component.
 That looks like the following: